MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/android.md

     @Override
     public void accept(Boolean success) {
-        // The success parameter is false when the size cannot be honored.
+        // The success parameter is false when the size can't be honored.
     }
 });
 AppCenter.start("{Your App Secret}", Analytics.class);